 Making order out of chaos is one of my strengths, and when applied to finances, order and planning can be a truly beautiful thing.
 Financial planning enables us to feel that we have “enough”, to sleep well at night, to be able to allocate resources to causes we care about, or to provide for the health and safety of our future generations.
 So much relies on both making financial plans and executing on them.
 So, I’m happy to be part of this industry, to continue creating beauty by helping people direct their energy and talents toward their goals, and to someday leave the world better… knowing I helped make that all happen.”

 Michelle graduated from Brown University and joined the Cornerstone team in 2019.
 She passed Level I of the Chartered Financial Analyst (CFA) exam in 2015, the Series 65 exam in 2018, and is currently pursuing the Certified Financial Planner (CFP) certificate.
 Previous work experience was at Aurora Financial, Atlantic Trust, and GMI Ratings (now part of MSCI) doing equity analysis, portfolio management, and corporate governance research.
-Over the years, she has been active with several climate change and women’s rights organizations, and is currently serving on the board of the Maine Women’s Lobby Education Fund and as a leader in her local Cub Scout pack.
+Over the years, she has been active with several climate change and women’s rights organizations, having most recently served on the board of the Maine Women’s Lobby Education Fund and its Investment Committee.
+She is currently serving as a leader in her local Cub Scout pack.
 She and her family live in her hometown of Falmouth.